0reldev/blackjack/README.md

 ### Introduction

-During my web developper training course at the Wild Code School, I'v been asked to code a simple black-jack game in Java to practice the basics.
+During my web developper training course at the Wild Code School, I've been asked to code a simple black-jack game in Java to practice the basics.

 ### Rules